 Living with Quinn, time just flies by so quickly.
 One day, she is barely able to stand and shortly after she is already chasing birds and squirrels in the park.
 We didn’t want those moments to be lost.
 So we wanted to have something that would document and accompany our little journey in a fun way.

 Just before the start of 2018, we came up with the idea to write about our trips but also about the experiences we have in our daily life.
 Primarily for us to be able to look back on those adventures but also to have something for Quinn to see and read when she’s older.
-We also wanted to share some of our experiences with the world.
+We also wanted to share some of our experiences with the world, so we used a social wall to complement our blog.

 In the beginning, we just wanted to have a nicer way to display our Instagram pictures.
 But soon, it turned into a shareable photo album of Quinn and all our adventures with her.